-There are many opportunities and ways to learn: in our personal and professional lives, we are constantly surrounded by videos, readings, conferences, advice... on subjects as rich as they are varied.
-But even if we manage to memorize the majority of this content, the biggest obstacle we face remains the passage to action.
-And it is precisely this " intention-action gap" that we are most often powerless in the face of: we may know it, but we can't do it !
+There are many opportunities and ways to learn: in our personal and professional lives, we are constantly surrounded by videos, lectures, conferences, advice, etc. on a wide variety of subjects.
+But even if we manage to memorise most of this content, the biggest obstacle we face is taking action.
+And it is precisely in the face of this " intention-action gap" that we are most often at a loss: no matter how much we know, we can't do it!

 This observation, common to all, has been the basis of research in behavioural sciences, and more particularly of the nudge theory, the 2017 Nobel Prize in Economics.
 According to this theory, it would be possible to help individuals move from intentions to action by modifying their architecture of choice through nudges, i.e. soft incentives that encourage them to make the best decision.